habitus-eu/hbGIS/README.md

 - GIS shape files corresponding to the `baselocation` to have a column named `identifier` which values match the values of the `identifer` column in the `gislinkagefile`.
 - GIS shapefiles corresponding to the `groupinglocation` to have a column named `x_id` which name and values match the name and values of the `x_id` column in the `gislinkagefile`.

+### Naming shape files

+The names and type of locations are derived from the GIS file names (shape files to be specific with .shp extension).
+Next, the linkage file is used to link individuals with locations.
+Locations that are not in the linkage file are assumed to be public locations.

+Therefore, a critical part of using hbGIS is to name the shape files correctly and to provide a linkage file to clarify the affiliations.
+In short:

+- GIS shape files with "\_table" in their name indicate that it holds the geographical information about one or multiple locations that participants can be affiliated with.
+For example, "schools_table.shp" is expected to hold all information about the schools.
+The linkage file is used to document which participants IDs correspond to a certain location ID.
+- GIS shape files with both "loc\_" and "buffer" in their name are assumed to be the areas surrounding the locations specified with the "\_table" files.
+- GIS shape files that only have "loc\_" in their name are assumed to be public spaces.
+Here, if there are multiple shapes inside such a file then those are interpreted as multiple instances of the same location category.
+For example, shapefile "loc_green.shp" may contain 100 green spaces.

 ## Output

 hbGIS will create four output files: